trujilloj/soundcheck/readme.md

 ## List the technologies you plan to use.
 This should be a complete list, including APIs.
 Be prepared to defend the items on this list.
 This means you should research the technologies/APIs, and know why you're planning to use each.

-Vue, Knex, Hapi, Stripe, Oauth, Leaflet/Google Maps to proximity search
+Vue, MongoDB, Strapi, Stripe, Oauth, Leaflet/Google Maps to proximity search